 This article is part of our DraftKings Fantasy Soccer series.

-For additional stats and odds, check out the DraftKings Fantasy Soccer: Saturday EPL Cheat Sheet.
+For detailed stats and odds, check out the DraftKings Fantasy Soccer: Saturday EPL Cheat Sheet.